ubc-systopia/velosiraptor/doc/src/language/parser/translate.md

  - Exact match, or what set of flags is still sufficient?

 **State**
- - Are there any predicates over the state that must be satisified?
+ - Are there any predicates over the state that must be satisfied?

 ## Static Map Units